 The following are required for admission to the DPT program:

 Applications: All applicants must apply through the Physical Therapy Centralized Application System (PTCAS) at www.ptcas.org.

 Send all official transcripts directly to PTCAS.
 Copies do not need to be sent to Drexel.

-- Official transcripts from all universities attended as well as satisfactory completion (grade of "C" or higher) or plan to complete the following prerequisites (Note: The prerequisites below are for admission for Fall 2014):
+- Official transcripts from all universities attended as well as satisfactory completion (grade of "C" or higher) or plan to complete the following prerequisites (prerequisites below are for Fall 2015):

 - General biology with laboratory: two courses

 - Anatomy: one course (or the two-part series of anatomy and physiology I, II)

 - Physiology: one course (or the two-part series of anatomy and physiology I, II)

 - General physics with laboratory: two courses (algebra or calculus based)

 - Introductory statistics: one course (a behavioral science-based course is preferred)